coffeacloudberry/galleria/CONTRIBUTING.md

 ## PyCharm Pro / WebStorm Users

 The README.md file contains some tips.
-Also, [mark](https://www.jetbrains.com/help/webstorm/configuring-project-structure.html) `src/` as *Resource Root* so that the IDE finds the icons, and mark `tests/end_to_end/results/` as *Excluded* so that the IDE does not analyse test results.
+Also, [mark](https://www.jetbrains.com/help/webstorm/configuring-project-structure.html) `src/` and `src/style/` as *Resource Root* so that the IDE finds the icons, and mark `tests/end_to_end/results/` as *Excluded* so that the IDE does not analyse test results.